mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1500 out of 1589 answered - Check <a href="https://www.typeform.com/help/a/ranking-question-360052767651/">Typeform's documentation</a> to understand ranking average calculations.</p>

 This year we experimented with using Typeform to run the survey, which allows respondents to rank their choices.
-This could've given us a richer perspective than we've been able to capture in the past, but in the end the results weren't too different from last year.
+This might have given us a richer perspective than we've been able to capture in the past, but in the end the results weren't too different from last year.

-Design (look and feel) remains the most important criterion for choosing UI libraries, and customization and documentation quality are still there in the top 3.
+Design (look and feel) remains the most important criterion for choosing a UI library, and customization and documentation quality are still there in the top 3.
 The notable difference this year seems to be performance climbing its way up, as it has been ranked as the fifth most important aspect.

 ### What else can we do to improve MUI for you?